Access market/portfolio data and submit trade orders in Matlab via Interactive-Brokers (IB), using the IB-Matlab application.

 While IB’s Java connector, which is provided by IB, can be used directly in Matlab, setting up the event callbacks and data conversions between Matlab and the connector is definitely not easy.
 You need to be familiar with both Matlab AND Java, at least to some degree.

 IB-Matlab solves the IB-to-Matlab connectivity problem with an easy-to-use Matlab interface that works out-of-the-box on all Matlab platforms (Win32, Win64, Mac, Linux).
-It outshines the alternatives in terms of performance, features, stability, deployment, cost and overall value.
+It outshines the alternatives in terms of performance, reliability, features, stability, deployment, compatibility, cost and overall value.

 Main features of IB-Matlab